 “Now that the county is doing its part, the state must as well.
 I will continue working with the state Department of Toxic Substances Control to ensure swift action in the identification and clean-up of contaminated homes.”

-(SACRAMENTO) — Professor and small businessman Anthony Rendon (D-Lynwood) today was sworn in as the Assemblymember for the 63rd Assembly District, which includes the communities of Bell, Cudahy, Hawaiian Gardens, Lakewood, Long Beach, Lynwood, Maywood, Paramount and South Gate.
-The ceremony was held on the Assembly Floor at the State Capitol at noon.
+Assemblyman Anthony Rendon is serving in his second term representing the 63rd Assembly District, which includes the cities and communities of Bell, Cudahy, Hawaiian Gardens, Lakewood, North Long Beach, Lynwood, Maywood, Paramount, and South Gate.